Landing page with styled-components and react-bootstrap

 }

-creates the prop className and it will automatically propagate to its children.
+NOTE: you don’t have to specify className property because styled-components creates the prop className and it will automatically propagate to its children.

 Reusing styles:

-Let’s add some space between the components of the second column by creating a styled div
+Let’s add some space between the components of the second column by creating a styled div.

 const RightColumnSpaces = styled.div`{